subalterngames/blittle/README.md

 ## Feature Flags

+### The `overlay` feature

+Add the `overlay` feature to include functions for overlaying a source image onto a destination with alpha (transparency) value(s).

+The overlaying functions are always slower than `blittle::blit`. `blittle::blit` copies lines of bytes, while overlaying involves per-pixel calculations.

 ### The `rayon` feature

-You can make `blittle` a little bigger and a lot faster by including the `rayon` feature.

-This adds two functions:
+Add the `rayon` feature to enable multithreaded blitting:

 `blit_multi_threaded` breaks the source and destination images into multiple chunks and then blits each chunk in parallel.
 The function signature is the same as that of [`blit`] except that there's an additional `num_threads` argument.

 ### The `serde` feature

-Add `serde` to make `PositionI`, `PositionU`, and `Size` serializable.
+Add the `serde` feature to make `PositionI`, `PositionU`, and `Size` serializable.

 ## Benchmarks

-Run `cargo bench` and find out.
-Run `cargo bench --features rayon` to find out even more.
+Run `cargo bench --all-features` and find out.